On arithmetic of the superspecial locus: Trace formula for groups of compact type

 \section{Trace formula for groups of compact type}

 The goal of this section is to calculate the trace of the Hecke operator $R(\pi_0)$ (or $R(\pi_0')$) for the groups $G$ (or $G'$) arising from the previous sections using the Selberg trace formula.
-Since one has the explicit formula for the class number $H_N$ or $H'_N$ (see (\ref{eq:h}) and (\ref{eq:86})), by Theorems~\ref{75} and \ref{86}, we obtain a formula for the type numbers $T_N$ or $T_N'$.
+Since one has explicit formulas for the class numbers $H_N$ and $H'_N$ (see (\ref{eq:h}) and (\ref{eq:86})), Theorems~\ref{75} and \ref{86} would provide information for the type numbers $T_N$ and $T_N'$.
 For other possible applications, we work on slightly more general groups and study the trace of specific Hecke operators.
-This section is independent from the previous sections; some notations are different.
+The majority of this section (up to Subsection~\ref{sec:96}) is independent from the previous sections; some notations are different.